 - Provide a detailed link between cost estimating and Earned Value Management (EVM)

-Here are the slides from the Galorath / David Consulting Group estimating clinic held in New York City.
-There were interesting discussions encompassing dealing with impossible demands, understanding risk and risk management, sizing, and a number of other topics.
-Note: The Galorath slides and the DCG slides are combined in the one PDF file.
+At the Galorath / David Consulting Group estimating clinic held in New York City, there were interesting discussions encompassing dealing with impossible demands, understanding risk and risk management, sizing, and a number of other topics.

 Concepts of IT providing business value to the organization were also discussed in detail.